 If the company wants to keep its tablets up to date, it will adopt the slim bezels we've seen on other devices, including the new Apple iPad Pro.
 However, as the least expensive Surface, the Go might not receive that treatment ahead of the Surface Pro or Surface Laptop.

 The introduction of a new black color variant was the one major change made to the Surface Pro 6's chassis.
 There's no word yet on whether the sleek paint job will find its way across all Surface devices, but we'd welcome it with open arms if it did.

 Microsoft smartly included a USB Type-C port on the Surface Go (we're still waiting on the Surface Pro to get the same love), so there's not much it can do to improve port selection.

-New evidence in the form of a Geekbench benchmark listing (spotted by Windows Latest) suggests Microsoft is working on a Surface Go 2 with a Core m3-8100Y CPU and 8GB of RAM.
+Further evidence in the form of a Geekbench benchmark listing (spotted by Windows Latest) also suggests Microsoft is working on a Surface Go 2 with a Core m3-8100Y CPU and 8GB of RAM.
 However, there's a good chance this is an upcoming higher-end SKU of the current Surface Go given that the model number is the same as the one used for the original tablet.

 MORE: Best Laptops Under $500

 The Surface Go's 10-inch, 1800 x 1200-pixel display is outstanding, exhibiting vibrant colors and excellent detail.
 Given the universal praise given to the display, there is no reason for Microsoft to revise this formula.

 What We Want from the Microsoft Surface Go 2